SamuelSmthSmth/University-Notes/content/10 Modules/Year 1/MTH1001/Chapter 3 - Elementary Number Theory.md

 ---
 ## 2. Textbook Notes
 *(Start writing your narrative here.
-Don't separate by "Lecture 1" or "Lecture 2".
-Just flow na
+Don't separate by "Lecture 1" or "Lecture

 ---